AI Agent Index

 How does pricing compare between Wati vs Freshchat?

-Wati uses a subscription model, starting at $59 per month.
-Freshchat uses a freemium model, starting at $19 per month.
+Wati uses a subscription model, starting at $59 per month on an annual commitment (month-to-month costs more).
+Freshchat uses a freemium model, starting at $19 per month on an annual commitment (month-to-month costs more).

 View full Wati profile